The AI Transformation Process — Maximising Benefits and Reducing Risk

 Discover → Design → Deliver

-Each stage has a distinct purpose and set of outcomes.
+Each stage has a distinct objective and set of outcomes.
 Each stage is delivered through a series of steps, which can be addressed individually or as part of an end-to-end journey.
+Organisations may enter the process at different stages depending on context and maturity, but effective AI transformation requires that all three stages are addressed over time.

-Purpose: Build understanding, assess readiness, and identify realistic AI opportunities before committing to strategy or investment.
+Objective: Build understanding, assess readiness and identify realistic AI opportunities before committing to strategy or investment.

 Advantages of Discover: